In my day, even if your parents didn’t explicitly teach you about personal finance, money lessons were inherent to life:

 Allowances can and are paid by bank transfer, and savings accounts may or may not net paper statements mailed out monthly.

 The fact that so many financial transactions are digital has led to adults’ poor money habits — consumer debt is on the rise, savings and investing rates far below ideal.
+It is not surprising that a survey by National Financial Educators Council found that about half of adults say they received no financial education from their parents (and for those who did, slightly more got their money lessons from their moms than their dads).

 If you — like me — are on a mission to teach your children how to be smart earners, savers, and spenders, this is a whole new world, one in which personal finance lessons to kids are being reinvented as we speak.